weynhamz/dotploy/README.md

             add to the `__HOST.$HOST` directory
         --user --host,
             add to the `__HOST.$HOST/__USER.$USER` directory
+        --force,
+            for 'add' action, if the file exists in dots repo, enabling this option will overwrite it;
+            for 'deploy' action, if the file exists in deployment destination, enabling this option will backup the existing file first.

     The argument `<destination_of_the_deployment>` is optional.
 If it is absent, then current `$HOME` directory will be used.